vugu/vugu/README.md

 ## Updates ♨

+* 2019-11-10 Support for tinygo is in-progress on the tinygo branch.
+No known blocking issues as yet, some minor refactor required but looks promising.
 * 2019-09-29 Router is work-in-progress.
 Will use radix tree to efficiently combine common prefixes.
 Struct tags will usable to two-way-bind path and query params, or it can be done manually.
 Some similarities to Angular and Vue routers but will be less declarative and more functional (instead of a big tree of objects with various config, you write path handler functions to set whatever properties need to be set, establish binding, etc).
 Plan is to get the bulk of this coded by next week.
 * 2019-09-22 Static HTML renderer (re)implemented.
 EventEnv bug fix and added it to to JS renderer to allow background requests at startup.
 Some initial work on a router: https://github.com/vugu/vgrouter
 * 2019-09-15 Refactor changes merged into master.
 Includes: updated sample code, component resolution at code-generation time, type-safe component params, optional component param map, BeforeBuild lifecycle callback, modification tracking system, JS property assignment syntax, "full HTML" support, improved DOM event handling, Go 1.13 support, import deduplication, and a brand new rendering pipeline!
 Initial documentation at https://github.com/vugu/vugu/wiki/Refactor-Notes---Sep-2019